mgechev/revive/README.md

 #### Example

-Let's suppose we have developed a rule called `BanStructNameRule` which disallow us to name a structure with given identifier.
+Let's suppose we have developed a rule called `BanStructNameRule` which disallow us to name a structure with a given identifier.
 We can set the banned identifier by using the TOML configuration file:

 ```toml
 [rule.ban-struct-name]